h-razavi/abjad-calculator/README.md

-# My Web App: Abjad System Character Sum
+# Abjad Calculator

-This repository contains a simple web application that takes characters entered into an input box and displays the sum of numerical values assigned to each character based on the Abjad System.
-The numerical system is manually defined in a separate file.
+This is a simple web application that calculates the sum of numerical values assigned to each character entered into an input box.
+The numerical system is based on the [Abjad system](https://en.wikipedia.org/wiki/Abjad_numerals), which is manually defined in a separate file.

 ## Table of Contents